TritonDataCenter/rfd/rfd/0154/README.md

 The value of `DISK_SNAP` may change as writes occur to a disk. `vmadmd` should make no effort to accurately track this value.
 Future interfaces should be designed such that this value is queried infrequently - such as only when trying to determine the maximum amount of space that may be allocated to a new disk.
 No interface should be designed such that this value is retrieved for every instance as a default behavior.

 As described in [RFD 148's snapspace](../0148/snapspace.md), ZFS volumes require space for metadata storage.
-This space is overhead that should not be charged against `VM.disk`.
+This space is overhead that should not be charged against `VM.flexible_disk_size`.

 #### How much space can be allocated to a new or grown disk?

 The amount of new disk space that can be allocated is

 ```
-allocatable = VM.disk - DISK_SIZE - DISK_SNAP
+allocatable = VM.flexible_disk_size - DISK_SIZE - DISK_SNAP
 ```

 #### Calculation of ZFS space